rimstar.org Solar Air Heating

 One feature of the one in Figure 1 is the use of glazing, which is a fancy word for the glass or plastic material at the front.
 Why not skip the glazing and leave the air chamber in contact with outside air?
 A big reason is that this glazing keeps any moving, cold outdoor air from contacting the air flow chamber and stealing its heat.
 With the glazing you have a box that contains trapped air.
 This trapped air heats up and stays heated as long as the sun is shining and perhaps a little while afterwards.
 If the surface of the air flow chamber gets hotter than the trapped air then it will give up some of its heat to the trapped air.
 But at least it's hot trapped air and won't give up as much heat as it would to cold air.

-According to Cansolair's website, they use LexanTM, a type of plastic for their glazing.
-LexanTM is very strong and also flexible.
+According to Cansolair's website, they use LexanTM, for their glazing.
+Lexan is a polycarbonate and resin material that is very strong and flexible.
 Rather than being flat, the glazing on the Cansolair is rounded so that it wraps around the unit a bit, catching the sun for more hours of the day.
-You can see this roundness in the pictures above.

 Notice in Figure 1 that there is insulation at the back of the panel as well as the top and the sides.
 This is to prevent heat loss.

-A good insulation to use is one made with a low-binder glass fibre.
-It is made with a high temperature glue that holds the fibres together.
+Another good insulation to use is one made with a low-binder glass fibre.
+It's made with a high temperature glue that holds the fibres together.
 This glue will not offgass at the temperatures encountered.
 Unfortunately I don't know of a brand name but if you do, please let me know (my email address is at bottom of this page.)
-Another is a rigid board foil faced closed-cell isocyarurate insulation.
-It can handle temperatures up to 120C (250F) which should be just fine for homemade solar air heaters.

 Notice in Figure 2 that there is no insulation at the back.
 The one in Figure 2 must be installed firmly against the building wall and will use some of the heat on the other side to heat the inside of the unit.
 Note, however, that if it is hotter inside the unit than it is inside the building then heat will flow from the unit directly through the wall and into the building, rather than heating the flowing air.
 If the wall around is cold too then heat may be lost to there too.
 This is a tradeoff.

 Notice in Figure 2 that there is no glazing and so the absorber is in direct contact with the outdoors.
 A cold wind blowing over the surface of the outside of the absorber will cause heat to be pulled from the absorber surface.
+Many large commercial solar air heaters intended for covering the walls of factories and warehouses are made this way and refer to it as transpired solar air heaters.
+Their large absorber surface area allows them to convert a lot of sunlight to a lot of heat and so work quite well.

 Figure 3 illustrates a mix of features from the solar air heater in Figures 1 and 2.
 It has glazing so the absorber doesn't loose heat to the outdoors directly.
 It doesn't have a separate air flow chamber as in Figure 1 but instead uses an absorber with holes for the air to flow through as in Figure 2.
 Personally I like the separate air flow chamber for homemade systems because I'm always worried about offgassing from the various materials, especially since those materials are being heated.
 With a separate air flow chamber you can isolate the air that is going into the house from the air that might be getting contaminated by materials.
 I might be overreacting though as many people use homemade solar air heaters without worrying about this issue.

 Figure 3 is actually a design by Gary Reysa that came from his article Build a Solar Heater in Home Power magazine, issuse 109, October/November 2005.
 It's made of simple to find materials.
 The absorber is actually black window screen.
-The glazing is made of clear Suntuf corrugated polycarbonate corrugated panels (http://www.suntuf.com).
+The glazing is made of clear Suntuf corrugated polycarbonate corrugated panels.
 The frame is attached to the exterior of the bullding wall and is made of wood.

 The solar air heater in Figure 3 doesn't use any fan to move the air but instead it uses something called thermsiphoning.
 This uses the fact that hotter air rises above cooler air.
 It works as follows.
 The unit in Figure 3 has a hole at the top and a hole at the bottom.
 Ignoring the holes, when the sun hits the absorber, the air will start taking the heat from the absorber and become hot.
 As you now know, hotter air rises above cooler air.
 In Figure 3 the only place that hot air has to go when it rises is through the top hole and into the building.
 But when that hot air exits through the top hole, new air has to take its place.
 So new air is automatically pulled in through the bottom hole.
 This new air is cooler than the hot air already in the unit.
 But now that it's there it too will heat up, rise and exit through the top therebye pulling new cool air at the bottom and so on...
 This process is called thermosiphoning.